Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
-Ace of Cups: The seed of a new relationship or spiritual journey - perhaps as yet unseen.
-An opportunity for joy, contentment, fertility, or enlightenment.
-Coming to understand the emotional needs of those around you.
+Click for DetailsThe card in the center represents the present status or challenge of the relationship.
+Ace of Cups, when reversed: The seed of a destructive relationship or spiritual collapse.
+A missed opportunity for joy, contentment, fertility, or enlightenment.
+Failing to understand the emotional needs of those around you.
 May represent an unexpected message, a chance meeting, or the start of a friendship or romance.